 Unless you are connected to someone who either works at the Academy of Motion Picture Arts and Sciences or has worked on a nominated movie, chances are you will not get inside the theater where the Oscars ceremony takes place.
 The same applies for every major Awards Show.

 But what if you could go to the red carpet area just outside?
 As an example, there are some 700 seats at the bleachers that line the Oscars red carpet.
 Tickets are free and you will see all the rich and famous arriving full of hopes of not leaving empty-handed.
 As this is a dream coming true for many people, it is very difficult to get a ticket.
 You need to register at the Oscar’s website months in advance and the names are drawn as part of a lottery system.
-For you to have an idea of terms and conditions, here are some instructions for the recent Fan Experience programme at the Oscars and also for the Emmys.
+For you to have an idea of terms and conditions, here are some instructions for the recent Fan Experience program at the Oscars and also for the Emmys.
 You can check out by yourself the regulations for other shows you like.

 If you don’t have tickets for the ceremony nor for the bleachers, going to the location where the event takes place in hopes of seeing someone is a waste of time.
 The boulevards where the theaters are located are closed to traffic and to people with no invitation or accreditation, so you will most likely end up standing several dozens of yards away.